LiamOsler/d3/README.md

 Visualization of Ipsos poll data using d3, implemented using NodeJS

 ## Demo:
-in the site/ folder, run the following command:
+in the site/ directory, run the following command:

 ```bash
 node server.js
 ```